-Semester-II 3H-3C Instruction Hours/week: L:1 T:0 P:4 Marks: Internal:40 External:60 Total:100
+Instruction Hours/week: L:3 T:0 P:0 Marks: Internal:40 External:60 Total:100 End Semester Exam:3 Hours

-The goal of this course is for students to
+The goal of this course is for students to:

-- Create the awareness about environmental problems among people. - Develop an attitude of concern for the environment. - Motivate public to participate in environment protection and improvement.
+- Create the awareness about environmental problems among people. - Develop an attitude of concern for the environment. - Motivate public to participate in environment protection and improvement. - To gain a variety of experiences and acquire a basic understanding of environment and its associated problems. - To help the individuals in acquiring skills for identifying and solving environmental problems. - Relate critically about their roles and identities as citizens, consumers and environmental actors in a complex, interconnected world.